pyglet/pyglet/doc/programming_guide/examplegame.rst

 add new objects to a separate list, then add the objects in the separate list to game_objects after we have finished iterating over it.

-Declare a to_add list just below the loop and add new objects to it instead.
+Declare a to_add list just above the loop and add new objects to it instead.
 At the very bottom of `update()`, after the object removal code, add the objects in to_add to game_objects::